Tommsy64/SorryAI/README.md

 Sorry AI
 ========

-A simple AI to play a varient of the board game "Sorry".
+A simple AI that plays a variant of the board game "Sorry."
+Includes a full emulation of the board game and also allows humans to play against the bot/eachother.

 Agents
 ------